Toward Neuronal Implementations of Delayed Optimal Control: Neurons and microcircuits

 \section{Neurons and microcircuits}

-It is unintuitive to attempt to compare controller structures with circuits of neurons.
+It is unintuitive to compare controller structures with circuits of neurons.
 We now introduce a stylized ``neuron'', which receives synaptic inputs (typically from the axons of other neurons) and produces an output on its own axon.
 The output of the neuron is a weighted combination of synaptic inputs and past outputs.
-We say that the neuron contains some \textit{self-dynamics} because its output uses information from past outputs.
+We say that the neuron contains \textit{self-dynamics} because its output uses information from past outputs.
 Values of synaptic inputs and axon outputs represent firing rates.
-We can now use this stylized definition of a neuron to convert controller structural diagrams into ``neural'' circuits --- an example is given in Figure \ref{fig:neural_circuit}.
-Axons can branch; the figure shows an axon with one branch, but an axon can split into multiple branches, allowing the output of the neuron to reach multiple downstream neurons.
+We can now use this stylized definition of a neuron to convert controller structural diagrams into ``neural'' circuits --- an example is given in Fig. \ref{fig:neural_circuit}.
+An axon can split into multiple branches (see Fig. \ref{fig:ccr_diagram}), allowing the output of the neuron to reach multiple downstream neurons.
 This is consistent with axon branching in neuroanatomy.

-Our stylized neuron is similar to artificial neurons used in artificial neural networks for machine learning, with two key differences.
+Our stylized neuron is similar to artificial neurons used in machine learning, with two key differences.
 Firstly, the self-dynamics in our neuron are conceptually reminiscent of a recurrent unit; secondly, our neuron lacks a nonlinear activation function.
 By avoiding this activation function, we are able to analytically and exactly translate controller structures to stylized neural circuits --- we defer exploration of more complicated and realistic neurons to future work.

-For each realization considered in the previous section, we draw the corresponding neural circuit --- see the right panels of Figure \ref{fig:full_diagram} for the full realization, Figure \ref{fig:ccr_diagram} for the controllable canonical realization, and Figure \ref{fig:ocr_diagram} for the observable canonical realization associated with $G_2(z)$.
-Note that the full circuit for $G(z)$ is simply the circuit for $G_2(z)$ plus an two extra neurons at the input and output (see bottom of Figure \ref{fig:g1g3}).

-Additional simplifications to the different circuits for $G_2$ can be made if $\epsilon_i$ are selected such that $K_2 + \epsilon_1 \epsilon_3 = 0$ or $K_1 - \epsilon_1 - \epsilon_3 = 0$ --- this generally results in circuits that look like the controllable canonical realization (Figure \ref{fig:ccr_diagram}), but with the middle neuron having only one axon branch instead of two.
+For each realization considered in the previous section, we draw the corresponding neural circuit for $G_2(z)$ --- see Fig. \ref{fig:full_diagram} for the full realization, Fig. \ref{fig:ccr_diagram} for the controllable canonical realization, and Fig. \ref{fig:ocr_diagram} for the observable canonical realization.
+Note that the full circuit for $G(z)$ is simply the circuit for $G_2(z)$ plus an two extra neurons at the input and output (see bottom of Fig. \ref{fig:g1g3}).
+We can further simplify these circuits if we choose $\epsilon_i$ such that $K_2 + \epsilon_1 \epsilon_3 = 0$ or $K_1 - \epsilon_1 - \epsilon_3 = 0$ --- this results in circuits that look like the controllable canonical realization (Fig. \ref{fig:ccr_diagram}), but with the middle neuron having only one axon branch instead of two.